ldutoit/polychaetes_GBS/README.md

 ### Physical location of the data

-For now, the raw data is on the Johnson lab repos of the otago high capacity storage:
+For now, the raw data is on the Johnson lab repos of the Otago high capacity storage:

 smb://storage.hcs-p01.otago.ac.nz/sci-bioinformatics-project-archive/CeridwenPolychaetes